AdaGold/react-chatlog/project-docs/wave-01.md

 There are several CSS classes for the different elements of a chat message.
 You should attempt to determine which classes should be applied to which HTML elements, however if you are stuck on this please ask a member of the instructional staff as the styling on this project is not the learning goal.

-Usually our convention for styles in React applications is to have a separate CSS file for every component (refer to the scaffold for React Timeline as an example).
+Usually our convention for styles in React applications is to have a separate CSS file for every component.

 **NOTE**: Unless you are working on the optional enhancement, make sure that your chat message's container element has both the classes "chat-entry" and "local".